-- Development of a climate vulnerability assessment or suite of assessments that identify and characterize the climate hazards and other climate effects a community and/or place faces.
-This includes identification of exposure and sensitivity to climate hazards, assessment of potential impact and adaptive capacity, and then identification of vulnerability to climate impacts, including social conditions.
-If a public entity is a lead Applicant, the Applicant should review all requirements implemented by SB 379 (Jackson, 2015) and SB 1035 (Jackson, 2018) (codified at Government Code section 65302, subdivisions (g)(4) and (g)(6)) to ensure compliance with these statutes. - Development of a risk assessment that includes information on previous occurrences of hazard events and the probability of future hazard events, and an overall summary of each hazard and its impact on a community, housing and mobile homes, and critical infrastructure. - Community engagement and collaboration with diverse interested parties to identify neighborhood strengths, assets, and climate change effects (e.g., participatory asset mapping, storytelling timelines, and community-based participatory research), and incorporation of these community-driven identifications into a vulnerability assessment or suite of assessments. - Execution of studies and analyses (e.g., analysis of fiscal impacts) that inform a community's efforts to address the impacts of climate change.
+• Development of a climate vulnerability assessment or suite of assessments that identify and characterize the climate hazards and other climate effects a community and/or place faces.
+This includes identification of exposure and sensitivity to climate hazards, assessment of potential impact, including potential health outcomes and adaptive capacity, and then identification of vulnerability to climate impacts, including social conditions.
+If a public entity is a lead Applicant, the Applicant should review all requirements implemented by SB 379 (Jackson, 2015) and SB 1035 (Jackson, 2018) (codified at Government Code section 65302, subdivisions (g)(4) and (g)(6)) to ensure compliance with these statutes.
+A Health Impact Assessment framework can be included in this suite of assessments and assess the risks associated with potential health impacts of climate change, and to provide decision-makers with information that can facilitate the development of an adaptation plan that effectively moderates or avoids potential health impacts.

-• Development of a FEMA-approved Benefit-Cost Analysis (BCA) to quantify the future risk reduction benefits of a hazard mitigation project.
+- Development of a risk assessment that includes information on previous occurrences of hazard events and the probability of future hazard events, and an overall summary of each hazard and its impact on a community, including impact on health outcomes, housing and mobile homes, and critical infrastructure. - Community engagement and collaboration with diverse interested parties to identify neighborhood strengths, assets, and climate change effects (e.g., participatory asset mapping, storytelling timelines, and community-based participatory research), and incorporation of these community-driven identifications into a vulnerability assessment or suite of assessments. - Execution of studies and analyses (e.g., analysis of fiscal impacts) that inform a community's efforts to address the impacts of climate change. - Development of a FEMA-approved Benefit-Cost Analysis (BCA) to quantify the future risk reduction benefits of a hazard mitigation project.